Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-native.md

 Integrate VWRs with your native applications by following these steps:

-1. **API Key Creation:** Start by creating an API key to access the VWRs system, as this key will be essential for all API interactions.
+1. **API Key Creation:** Start by creating an API key to access the VWRs system, as this key is essential for all API interactions.
 For instructions on creating an API key, refer to [Create an API Key](https://www.macrometa.com/docs/apiVwrs#/operations/createAPIKey).

 2. **Create and Configure a Domain:** Create a domain that hosts your waiting room.
 This step allows you to fine-tune how the waiting room operates and integrates with your site.
 For comprehensive guidance on domain configuration, refer to [Configure a Domain](../configure-domain.md).